Long-term Exposure to Air Pollution: Does it Affect Mortality?

 Case Study: Auckland, New Zealand

-Overall, the study concluded that long-term exposure to air pollution resulted in a serious health risk for everyone, not just vulnerable groups.
+Overall, the study concluded that long-term exposure to air pollution resulted in a serious health risk for everyone.
+And no, not just vulnerable groups.

 Case Study: Ontario, Canada